jlboothman/techwriter-takehome/questions/questions-jb.md

 Scenario: You make an update and commit to the `master` branch.
 Afterward, you realize that you should've made this change to another branch named `staging`.
 What do you do?

+### Answer
+First, use these steps revert the change on the `master` branch:

+1. Click History.
+1. In the commit history list, click the commit you want to revert.
+1. Right-click the commit and click **Revert This Commit**.

 ### How do you squash git commits?
 Scenario: You have a GitHub branch with 5 separate commits.
 What is the command line sequence to squash those 5 commits into a single commit?